 A horizontal normal force shall be applied to the femur at a distance of 50 mm from the centre of the knee joint and the resulting knee shearing displacement shall be recorded.
-The load shall be increased until the shearing displacement of the knee is in excess of 8.0 mm or the load is in excess of 6.0 kN.
+The load shall be increased between 0.1 and 20 mm/s until the shearing displacement of the knee is in excess of 7.0 mm or the load is in excess of 6.0 kN.
+Brief excursions from these limits due, for instance, to the use of a hand-pump shall be permitted.

 - 8.1.2.
 Dynamic tests - 8.1.2.1.
 The lower legform impactor shall meet the requirements specified in paragraph 8.1.2.3. when tested as specified in paragraph 8.1.2.4. - 8.1.2.2.
 Calibration - 8.1.2.2.1.
-The foam flesh for the test impactor shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of 35 ± 10 per cent and a stabilized temperature of $20 \pm 2^{\circ}$ C prior to impactor removal for calibration.
-The test impactor itself shall have a temperature of $20^{\circ} \pm 2^{\circ}$ C at the time of impact.
-The temperature tolerances for the test impactor shall apply at a relative humidity of 40 ± 30 per cent after a soak period of at least four hours prior to their application in a test. - 8.1.2.2.2.
-The test facility used for the calibration test shall have a stabilized humidity of 40 ± 30 per cent and a stabilized temperature of $20 \pm 4^{\circ}$ C during calibration. - 8.1.2.2.3.
+The foam flesh for the test impactor shall be stored during a period of at least four hours in a controlled storage area with a stabilized humidity of 35 ± 10 percent and a stabilized temperature of $20 \pm 2^{\circ}$ C prior to impactor removal for calibration.
+The test impactor itself shall have a temperature of $20 \pm 2^{\circ}$ C at the time of impact.
+The temperature tolerances for the test impactor shall apply at a relative humidity of 40 ± 30 percent after a soak period of at least four hours prior to their application in a test. - 8.1.2.2.2.
+The test facility used for the calibration test shall have a stabilized humidity $of 40 \pm 30$ percent and a stabilized temperature of $20 \pm 4^{\circ}C$ during calibration. - 8.1.2.2.3.
 Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area. - 8.1.2.2.4.
 Relative humidity and temperature of the calibration area shall be measured at the time of calibration and recorded in a calibration report. - 8.1.2.3.
 Requirements - 8.1.2.3.1.
 When the impactor is impacted by a linearly guided certification impactor, as specified in paragraph 8.1.2.4., the maximum upper tibia acceleration shall be not less than 120 g and not more than 250 g.
 The maximum bending angle shall be not less than 6.2° and not more than 8.2°.
-The maximum shearing displacement shall be not less than 3.5 mm and not more than 6.0 mm.

-For all these values, the readings used shall be from the initial impact with the certification impactor and not from the arresting phase.
+The maximum shearing displacement shall be not less than 3.5 mm and not more than 6.0 mm. - For all these values, the readings used shall be from the initial impact with the certification impactor and not from the arresting phase.
 Any system used to arrest the impactor or certification impactor shall be so arranged that the arresting phase does not overlap in time with the initial impact.
 The arresting system shall not cause the transducer outputs to exceed the specified CAC.